MatthiasDeToffoli/ConquestAndInfluence/Documentations/TDD.md

 ///<return>...</return>
 ```
 complet all parts even if it's obvious (maybe it's not for others)
-For comments in metodes use simple comments with //
+For comments in methods use simple comments with //
 don't write comments at the left of a line all comments has to be in it own line, let a blank line
 before write a comment but not after.
 ```C#